ViennaRNA/forgi/doc/threedee_tutorial.rst

 ==============
 Introduction
 ------------
 `forgi.threedee` is an extension of forgi capable of handling 3D data about RNA structures.
-It provides methods for extracting secondary structure as well as a coarse grain representation of 3D RNA structures.
+It provides methods for extracting secondary structure as well as creating a coarse grain representation of 3D RNA structures.

 Requirements
 ------------